MvO-Codurance/cosmos-db/UrlShortener/README.md

  - Download, install  and start the Cosmos DB Emulator.
  - Create a new database named "UrlShortner".
  - Create a new container named "Entries" with the partition key "/key".

+Running the unit tests requires the emulator as well.